King Champion Sounds

 King Champion Sounds is an experimental post-punk free jazz band.
 The band has been compared to Sun Ra The Fall, and Ennio Morricone.
 The band consists of members of The Ex (G.W.
 Sok), Ivan The Tolerable and Detective Instinct (Oli Heffernan), and The Bent Moustache (Ajay Saggar).

 History

 Ajay Saggar's band The Bent Moustache was asked to open for Mike Watt and Saggar agreed with the proviso that he could create a special 30-40 minute piece especially for the show.
 After writing the music, Saggar contacted G.W.
-Sok to write lyrics and perform vocals.
+Sok to write the lyrics and perform the vocals.
 Next, Saggar invited Oli Heffernan on guitar and Mees Siderius on drums.
 Ditmer Weertman and Chris Moerland were then invited to contribute horns.
 The show was successful enough that Saggar decided to give the project a name and continue.
 King Champion Sounds played their first gig at the Paradiso in Amsterdam on 17 July 2013.